sohnya/cloud-project/README.md

     }
   }
 ```
-It also contains a reference to the webserver startup script -
+It also contains a reference to the webserver startup script - more about this later.
-`metadata_startup_script = file("./modules/webserver_vm/startup.sh")`.
-The startup script can be found

 **Requirement 3.1 - Create 4 networks**
 ![Networks A](images/3-1-networks-a.png?raw=true "Networks A")